MMMZZZZ/Syntherrupter/README.md

 # Syntherrupter

-Powerful polyphonic MIDI interrupter for tesla coils based on the TI Tiva TM4C1294XL microcontroller board and a Nextion resistive touch display.
+Powerful MIDI interrupter with touchscreen for up to 6 tesla coils and 16 voices per coil.
-You can control up to 6 different coils simultaneously.
-On each coil you can play over 10 notes.
-Probably more than you'll ever need.

 By Max Zuidberg.
 Credits [below](#credits).